metasoarous/dotfiles/README.md

 folks using the mechanical stuff, improving on the code base, and making it really easy for everyone to have their own way with this.

+In particular, it would be nice if this Raking back and forth worked a bit more like "migrations", so that, for instance, if one removed janus in favor of pathogen, things would go smoothly.
+Of course, there was code in working with some of this, so would have to modularize to a good extent to be sure.
+But would be really awesome.

 Other tidbits -

 Automaticall chmod +x bin/*